 In addition to federal regulations, some states require all commercial motor vehicles to have a USDOT number, even if they operate only within that state.
-It's crucial for carriers to understand the specific requirements in each state they plan to operate in.
+Carriers must understand the specific requirements in each state they plan to operate in.

 How to Renew Your DOT Number?

-Contrary to what some may believe, DOT numbers do not need to be renewed.
+Contrary to what some may believe, DOT numbers need not be renewed.
 However, the information linked to the DOT number should be updated every two years.
 This is known as the Biennial Update, and failure to comply with this requirement can lead to penalties and even deactivation of the DOT number.

 Can a DOT Number be Transferred?

 DOT numbers are company-specific and cannot be transferred from one company to another.
-If a company is bought or changes hands, the new owner must apply for a new DOT number.
+If a company is bought or changes hands, the new owner must apply for a unique DOT number.